reactive-python/reactpy-django/docs/src/get-started/register-view.md

 !!!
 Note

-    We will assume you have [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but we have included a simple example below.
+    We assume you have [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but we have included a simple example below.

 ---